Guide to Venture Capital Trusts

 At any given time, the overall asset value of a VCT is the aggregate value of its assets (portfolio companies and other assets such as cash), known as the Net Asset Value (NAV), and each share in the VCT has an equal share of that NAV (NAV per Share).
 For example, in a VCT with an NAV of £50m and 100m shares in issue, shareholders will have an NAV per Share of £0.50.

-When a VCT sells an asset for a profit, or an asset increases in value, that increases the overall NAV (and therefore the NAV per Share for Shareholders).
-However, whereas the growth investors experience in other investment vehicles, such as Investment Trusts, is typically in the form of capital growth, alongside modest levels of dividends or income, VCTs are able to return a large element of their overall returns in the form of tax-free dividends*, and indeed many VCTs will target an annual yield of between 4 and 6%.
-For this reason, it can be the case that when the VCT is achieving positive returns the NAV per share may remain fairly level or even fall (if significant funds have been paid out as dividends), so the most relevant performance measure for a VCT is the NAV Total Return per share, which comprises the NAV per Share plus the value of any dividends paid to date.
+Whereas the return investors experience in other investment vehicles, such as Investment Trusts, is typically in the form of capital growth, alongside modest levels of dividends or income, VCTs are able to return a large element of their overall returns in the form of tax-free dividends*, and indeed many VCTs will target an annual yield of between 4% and 6%.
+For this reason, it can be the case that when a VCT is achieving positive returns the NAV per share may remain fairly level or even fall (if significant funds have been paid out as tax-free dividends), so the most relevant performance measure for a VCT is the NAV Total Return per share, which comprises the NAV per Share plus the value of any dividends paid to date.

 * Dividends are variable and not guaranteed.